JuliaAstro/EphemerisSources.jl/README.md

 the hood to return the appropriate Horizons-compatible NAIF code.
 After providing the desired solar system body, specify the start time, stop time, and step size for which you want ephemeris data.
-You'll receive a `NamedTuple` in return, with keys defaulting to: `[:MJD, :Calendar, :X, :Y, :Z, :ΔX, :ΔY, :ΔZ]`.
+You'll receive a `NamedTuple` in return.
 The labels for each key can be changed with the `header` keyword.
 For example, to get rid of the Unicode character keys, specify `header=[:MJD, :Calendar, :X, :Y, :Z, :DX, :DY, :DZ]`.
 This `NamedTuple` output is automatically compatible with `DataFrames`.
 Finally, use the `file` keyword argument to write the resulting ephemeris data, with labels, to a provided